 Options for Costa Rican school trips and tours truly run the gamut, so it’s important to do your homework.
 Some trips focus more on sight-seeing, with a few features designed with young people in mind; others focus much more heavily on hands-on education at every turn.
 Other Costa Rican school trips, like our student programs, center on community service, cross-cultural integration, and language learning.

-It’s important to reach out in advance to find out the itinerary details, philosophy of the host organization, and priorities for student learning.
+It’s important to reach out in advance to find out the itinerary details, when to visit, philosophy of the host organization, and priorities for student learning.
 A trip to Costa Rica will provide your students with sights, sounds, friendships and hands-on experiences they will remember for a lifetime.

 Inquire About Planning Your Trip